perymerdeka/express-js-boilerplate/README.md

 > Remove/replace this `README.md` for your awesome projects, or replace with your awesome readme,

-> change author name in `package.json` with yor name
+> change author name in `package.json` with your name